brenda-castillobrais/Rockafellar_and_Uryasev_2000/README.md

 # Rockafellar and Uryasev (2000)
 An application of the paper "Rockafellar, R. and S. Uryasev (2000).
 “Optimization of conditional value-at risk.”
 Journal of Risk 3: 21-41".

-I start by generating synthetic financial returns assuming that they follow a multivariate Gaussian distribution.
+I start by generating synthetic financial returns series assuming that they follow a multivariate Gaussian distribution.
 This is a simplifying assumption so that we focus in the optimization process.
 The most important thing here is to illustrate the optimization problem and how to solve it in R using either a linear or non-linear programming formulation.

 Both formulations yield similar results; however, the non-linear programming is much faster than the linear programming.